muzooka/api/readme.md

 2. Verify your Facebook account and permissions, you will be directed to the Page Manager.
 3. On the left navigation, click [Developer](https://www.muzooka.com/m/developers).
 4. In the top right, click the blue 'Request API Key' button.
-5. Once approved, you will receive an email from Muzooka, return to the [Developer](https://www.muzooka.com/m/developers) section.
+5. Once approved you will receive an email from Muzooka, return to the [Developer](https://www.muzooka.com/m/developers) section.
 6. To attain your key, click on 'Click to reveal key'.

 ## API Usage & Terms of Service